 Using AWS, CGR is able to service its European clientele with an average three-second reduction in response time.
 CGR regularly backs up its databases every six hours, ensuring that client data is available for retrieval on request or in the event of a system issue.

-CGR has taken advantage of the bandwidth between datacenters operating in the same Region to locate half its databases in one Availability Zone and half in another Availability Zone.
+CGR has taken advantage of the bandwidth between datacenters operating in the same Region to locate its databases across two Availability Zones.
 This means that if one Availability Zone is unavailable, the CGR application and database servers in the other Availability Zone can take up the load.
 “AWS has been fantastic in letting us plan for the worst and minimize the prospect of disruption to our clients,” Jones says.

 Furthermore, CGR has been able to update its application without compromising its ability to service clients.
 Jones maintains that the application has so far had zero downtime while running on the AWS Cloud.
 In addition, the company benefits considerably from the ability to add and remove capacity to meet peaks in demand at regular intervals.
 “Most clients use our products during business hours only, so after hours we can scale back our number of active machines and not pay for the unused CPU time,” Jones says.
 “We just pay for the EBS storage costs until we bring the machines back up later.”

 Prior to using AWS, CGR had to send a request to its host provider for additional CPU and memory resources.
 It would take three to four hours just to receive acknowledgement of the request.
 With AWS, the company can provision additional resources in minutes.
 This ability to make new resources available rapidly also means AWS is an ideal long-term partner for CGR, as it can easily scale up the infrastructure to accommodate new clients.
 The speed of provisioning delivers a substantial productivity dividend to CGR.
 Jones estimates that, “the AWS Cloud frees up half a day of development time per staff member a month.”